 In my last church, their connection event was called “Starting Point.”

-This type of event is where your first-time guests can come and start making new friends.
+This type of event is where your first-time church guests can come and start making new friends.
 We still see the people from our Journey class, though we’ve now found a small group that is a better fit for us.

 Read: The Best Church Visitor Assimilation Tool